 SCOPE OF THIS CHAPTER

-When a person is referred to a service provider, they should already have a care/support plan which has been developed during assessment.
-This will detail what the person’s needs are what will be provided to meet those needs.
-The service provider must then develop the care plan to show the detail of how the assessed needs will be met.
-This process must be person centred and steps should be taken to make sure the customer’s needs, wishes and preferences are ascertained and are fully taken account of in the care plan.
+When a person is referred to a service provider, they should already have a care and support plan, which will have been developed following a assessment of need.
+The assessment will set out the person’s needs, and as well as what services will be provided to meet these needs.
+The service provider must then develop the care and support plan, with more detail explaining how the assessed needs will be met.
+This process must be person centred and steps should be taken to make sure the person’s needs, wishes and preferences are established and are fully taken account of in the care and support plan.

 2. Procedural Steps